 When suppliers get this right, they reap enormous profits.
 But relatively few do.
 That’s because they miss Shifts #2 and #3: They fail to uncover outcomes that will truly excite customers, and they don’t fully understand customers’ next best alternatives.

 If your company is stuck in a supplier-centric innovation mindset, how do you shift into a customer-centric one?
 It’s not easy and it won’t happen quickly, but here’s the good news: We see this shift occurring all the time.
-It happens when employees learn new customer-centric skills such as those taught in New Product Blueprinting .
+It happens when employees learn new customer-centric innovation skills such as those taught in New Product Blueprinting .
 It happens when you have the right tools, such as Blueprinter® software to manage the customer data.
 From supplier-centric to customer-centric innovation: the view will be worth the climb.